-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Edgewood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Edgewood is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Edgewood who work in office and administrative support (14.69%), sales jobs (10.33%), and healthcare (6.99%).
+Unlike some towns, Edgewood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Edgewood are a mix of both white- and blue-collar jobs.
+Overall, Edgewood is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Edgewood who work in office and administrative support (12.99%), sales jobs (11.90%), and management occupations (6.85%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Edgewood is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Edgewood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Edgewood is nearly on par with the US average for all cities of 21.84%: 18.66% of adults 25 and older in Edgewood have a bachelor's degree or advanced degree.
+The percentage of adults in Edgewood who are college-educated is close to the national average for all communities of 21.84%: 18.80% of the adults in Edgewood have a bachelor's degree or advanced degree.

-The per capita income in Edgewood in 2010 was $24,341, which is low income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $97,364 for a family of four.
+The per capita income in Edgewood in 2010 was $25,018, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $100,072 for a family of four.
 However, Edgewood contains both very wealthy and poor people as well.

 Edgewood is an extremely ethnically-diverse town.
 The people who call Edgewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edgewood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Edgewood include Irish, Italian, English, and Polish.
+Important ancestries of people in Edgewood include Irish, African, Italian, and English.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.